-Some industry participants have suggested that there is a risk to any change to the existing cooperative formation standards because such a change would diminish the negotiating leverage of QS holders who may be necessary to meet the threshold requirements under more stringent cooperative formation standards.
+Some industry participants have suggested that there is a risk to any change to the existing cooperative formation standards, because such a change would diminish the negotiating leverage of QS holders who may be necessary to meet the threshold requirements under more stringent cooperative formation standards.
 These participants assert that this potentially adverse affect may be more likely for participants owning vessels that are more likely to be constrained by the GRS as the retention rate increases.
-As an example, under the existing cooperative formation standard, a maximum of three cooperatives can form, and a person who is either the third unique QS holder or holds the ninth QS permit to allow a cooperative to form may have greater negotiating leverage than could exist under alternatives where there are a greater number of potential persons who are available to allow a cooperative to form.
-Because the cooperative formation standard is relatively high, and a more limited number of QS permits or QS holders are available to meet the third QS holder or ninth QS permit requirements, those participants may be better able to negotiate favorable terms, even if those participants have limited OS holdings or lower retention rates relative to other cooperative members.
-Under the most extreme example, as indicated in Table E-2 under Alternative 4, suboption 4, several QS holders could form cooperatives independent of other QS holders and the negotiating leverage of OS holders who are unable to form cooperatives independently may be diminished relative to those QS holders able to independently form a cooperative.
+As an example, under the existing cooperative formation standard, a maximum of three cooperatives can form, and until that threshold is reached any prospective person may have greater negotiating leverage than would exist under alternatives where there are a greater number of potential persons who are available to allow a cooperative to form.
+Because the cooperative formation standard is relatively high, and a more limited number of QS permits or QS holders are available to meet the third QS holder or ninth QS permit requirements, those participants may be better able to negotiate favorable terms, even if those participants have limited QS holdings or lower retention rates relative to other cooperative members.
+Under the most extreme example, as indicated in Table E-2 under Alternative 4, suboption 4, several QS holders could form cooperatives independent of other QS holders and the negotiating leverage of QS holders who are unable to form cooperatives independently may be diminished relative to those QS holders able to independently form a cooperative.